 Institutions

-The NOVA Medical School is an organic unit of Universidade NOVA de Lisboa, which aims at excellence in fundamental and applied research in health and medicine. iNOVA4Health is the largest of the four research units of NMS and integrates the associated laboratory LS4FUTURE.
-INOVA4Health is a translational research programme that organises the efforts of biomedical researchers focused on understanding the molecular and cell mechanisms involved in chronic diseases and developing therapies that promote healthy ageing.
+NMS leads four Research Units, being iNOVA4Health the largest of them.
+This Unit is a translational research programme that organises the efforts of biomedical researchers focused on understanding the molecular and cell mechanisms involved in chronic diseases and developing therapies that promote healthy ageing.

 The Instituto de Biologia Experimental e Tecnológica (iBET) is committed to creating value for their partners, leveraging scientific and technological knowledge in Biology and Chemistry.